-The reported modelled and observed warming in FM lower stratosphere and increase (decrease) in total column ozone at high (low) latitudes, is consistent with increased residual circulation during ENSO.
+The reported modeled and observed warming in FM lower stratosphere and increase (decrease) in total column ozone at high (low) latitudes, is consistent with increased residual circulation during ENSO.
 Given the spread in the temperature and the ozone responses to ENSO, within the pool of available simulations, the strength of this increase is presumably also highly variable.
-The positive correlation (significant at more than 99%) found between the ENSO anomaly in temperature and total ozone indicates that the residual circulation is the main driver for the ΔT, ΔO3 covariance in response to ENSO.
+The positive correlation (significant at more than 99%) and the slope found between the ENSO anomaly in temperature and column ozone indicates that interannual variability is the main driver for the ΔT , ΔO_3 covariance, hence interannual variability explains the spread in response to ENSO.